 NEW bonus class on Scentscapes just added!
-Join the entire series and receive this brand new class as a special gift.
+When you join the entire series you receive this new class as a special gift.

-Each class offers three hours of live instruction with handouts and a dedicated student community (not on Facebook) where students can ask questions and share with other students as they move through each class.
+Each class in this workshop series offers three hours of live instruction with handouts and a dedicated student community (not on Facebook) where students can ask questions and share with other students as they move through each class.
 If you are an aromatherapy practitioner you will receive: 3 NAHA CE credits per class.

 Besides the live instruction and handouts, Dora has meticulously assembled kits containing plant materials from the authentic locations we will be studying.
 The kits are NOT required but are a rare treat to indulge your knowledge.